Last Updated on December 14, 2020

 Intex Krystal Clear Cartridge Filter and Pump

-This filter and pump is very affordable, easy to clean and maintain, with a good flow.
-I always recommend replacing the pump that comes with the system with better performance.
+This filter and pump is very affordable, easy to clean, maintain and has a good flow.
+I always recommend replacing the pump that comes with the pool with one that has better performance.
 Based on the reviews, this device seems to do that.
 The Intex Krystal Clear Cartridge has a system flow rate of 1,180 gallons per hour.

 - It does not come with piston valves and the cost is almost as much as the pump.

 - The pump makes a very loud sound while running.

 - Requires an adapter if you want to update the pump.

 - You can only use it in small pools above ground.